Mike Chlasciak: Musical career

 Chlasciak and Halford have toured the world several times over with the likes of Iron Maiden, Ozzy Osbourne and Mötley Crüe.
 Chlasciak has additionally toured with Bay Area thrash metal band Testament, Saturday Night Live's comedian Jim Breuer, and recorded and toured with Sebastian Bach.
 He has additionally shared stages or recordings with Bruce Dickinson of Iron Maiden, Axl Rose of Guns N' Roses, and Geoff Tate of Queensrÿche.

 As a solo artist, Chlasciak supported Steve Morse, Yngwie Malmsteen, Ronnie Montrose, Savatage, Primal Fear, and Eric Martin of Mr. Big.
 Chlasciak's solo band PainmuseuM has toured with Halford, Testament, Amon Amarth and others.
 Chlasciak's has contributed songs to the Songs from the Garage album from Saturday Night Live alumnus Jim Breuer and has provided lead guitar duties for his band, Jim Breuer and The Loud & Rowdy.

-In 2017, Chlasciak put together a new solo band with musicians Marc Lopes (Ross the Boss, Let Us Prey), Mike LePond (Symphony X, Silent Assassins) and Ronnie Lipnicki (Overkill).
+In 2017, Chlasciak put together a new solo band with musicians Marc Lopes (Metal Church, Ross the Boss, Let Us Prey), Mike LePond (Symphony X, Silent Assassins) and Ronnie Lipnicki (Overkill).
 In 2021 Mike LePond was replaced with bassist Mike Davis (Halford, Dramarama).
-The group headlines its own shows, small festivals and has supported melodic rockers Dokken at 2019 US East Coast dates.
+In 2024, Marc Lopes was replaced with Carlos Zema (Immortal Guardian), who originally sang on Chlasciak’s “The Metalworker” album.
+The first show of the new 2024 line-up resulted in a Sold-Out show at New Jersey’s popular venue, Dingbatz.
+Metal Mike’s solo band continues to headline its own shows, small festivals and has supported melodic rockers Dokken at 2019 US East Coast dates.

 In 2018, Chlasciak was inducted into the Heavy Metal Hall of Fame alongside Lzzy Hale (Halestorm), Billy Sheehan (Talas, Mr. Big, Sons of Apollo) and Bill Ward of Black Sabbath.

 Other ventures

 Chlasciak is a scholarship graduate of Berklee College of Music.
 He also writes his own monthly "Metal for Life" column in Guitar World and often contributes career and music related blogs for guitarworld.com and other publications.
 Chlasciak released several metal guitar instructional books and DVDs.
-Chlasciak also oversees Metal Heroes Academy, a website for artists and guitarists in the metal genre.
-The annual Metal Heroes Summer Camp and Metal Mike's Ultimate Metal Guitar Retreat, which take place in upstate New York's Catskill Mountains, are Metal Heroes' crown jewels.
+Chlasciak also owns and oversees Metal Heroes Music Academy.
+The annual Metal Heroes Summer Collective and Metal Mike's Ultimate Metal Guitar Retreat, which take place in upstate New York's Catskill Mountains, are Metal Heroes' crown jewels.
 Chlasciak continues to lead workshops and clinics across the US spotlighting heavy metal guitar playing.